astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 >>        liftdep (ctyp (object.arrow (object.vartyp t) (object.vartyp t))))
 ```

 STUDENT.
-Wow, even the Makam REPL is excited!
+Look, even the Makam REPL is excited!

 ADVISOR.
 Wait until it sees what we have in store for it next: open STLC terms in our
 indices!